basharagb/official-company-letters/scratchpad.md

 ### 🐛 Bug Fix Lessons (Dec 2025):

+- **PDF Arabic Text Reversed**: Fixed issue where Arabic text appeared reversed/mirrored in exported PDF.
+The problem was that dompdf doesn't properly handle Google Fonts loaded via URL for RTL languages.
+Solution: Removed @font-face for Cairo font and used DejaVu Sans (built-in dompdf font that supports Arabic).
+Also created `config/dompdf.php` with `enable_remote => true` and `default_font => 'DejaVu Sans'`.

 - **Database Column Mismatch**: Fixed 500 error in `DashboardApiController` where code tried to query `is_active` column on subscriptions table, but table uses `status` enum instead.
 Always check actual database schema vs model queries.
 - **Missing User Table Columns**: Laravel authentication expects `remember_token` and `email_verified_at` columns in users table.
 Created migration to add these missing columns.
 - **Subscription Model Methods**: Added missing methods `remainingLetters()`, `daysRemaining()`, and `getPlanAttribute()` to Subscription model that were being called by API but didn't exist.